ms264556/Hackery/pages/ZD1200AddRootShell.md

-# Accessing a Root Shell on Ruckus ZoneDirectors
+# Add a Root Shell to Ruckus ZoneDirector

 ## ZoneDirector 10.4 - 10.5.1